 So we made the movie for very little money.
 The thing that pissed me off, finally, was that they made it bright!
 Which I was unhappy with, the photography.
 It was supposed to be dark, and they made it look like a Doris Day movie.
 That was my last studio film, I was so pissed off.
 I walked away.

 Whose idea was it to bring in John Goodman?

-JL: Well I wasn't looking for a replacement for John Belushi.
+John had been performing with Danny for a while.
+I wasn't looking for a replacement for John Belushi.
 I mean, the character of Mack actually had a character before the studio did their revisions.
 For me, it's like a children's version of The Blues Brothers.
 But it's got amazing music, which I'm very happy with.

 Oh, not for a year.
 We start principal photography on January 25th, so figure nine or ten months from then.
 Beyond that I actually have three or four movies I'd like to make but it's the question of getting the money.
 The only one I can tell you about is Ghoulishly Yours, which is a script by Joel Eisenberg about William M. Gaines.
 It's a wonderful script and I'd love to do that.